Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/draw/tool_settings/draw.rst

 ----------------

-:kbd:`Shift-LMB` toggle the use of :ref:`Stabilize Stroke <grease-pencil-draw-brushes-stabilizer>` on the brush to have more control while drawing and obtain smoother lines.
+:kbd:`Shift-LMB` toggle the use of :ref:`Stabilize Stroke <grease-pencil-draw-brushes-stabilizer>` on the brush to have more control while drawing and get smoother lines.

 .. list-table:: Drawing strokes using *Stabilize Stroke*.